 As Kriyananda writes, “Chants that have been spiritualized, particularly by great saints, have a heightened power to inspire whoever sings them.”

 Paramhansa Yogananda said he did not come to the West to “Indianize” us.
 He established a new form of chanting, suitable for yogis in every culture living in a modern age.
 The melodic and rhythmic repetition of meaningful phrases in our own language (English), spiritualized by his uplifted consciousness, take us beyond the limiting boundaries of a chanting genre transplanted from a culture not our own.
 Nonetheless, at Ananda there are some simple, mantric Sanskrit chants that endure and are much treasured.

 Open your heart and still your mind to the Divine presence within through devotional chanting!
 We use Indian harmonium, guitar, drum, kirtals (bells), gong, and occasionally other instruments such as harp, flute or violin.
-Enjoy chants by Paramhansa Yogananda, Swami Kriyananda, and mantric chants from India.
+Enjoy chants by Paramhansa Yogananda, Swami Kriyananda, and mantric chants.